Stephen King's Desperation: Plot

-Meanwhile, Steve drives up to where Entragian captured Johnny.
+Steve reaches the place where Entragian captured Johnny.
 He and Cynthia find Johnny's motorcycle hidden behind dry bushes.
-Cynthia and Steve later search the town, finding all the residents dead.
-They both meet up with other escaped prisoners from the jail that night.
-They gather at a disused theater, and Tom tells a story that took place 120 years ago when Chinese workers digging in a local mine known as 'The China Pit' discovered an evil spirit named "Tak."
-The now-possessed Ellen sends in a mountain lion, killing Tom.
-Ellen then takes Mary so that Tak can have a new body.
+Cynthia and Steve search the town, finding all the residents dead.
+They meet up with the escaped prisoners that night.
+In a disused theater, Tom tells of events that took place 120 years ago when Chinese workers digging in a local mine known as 'The China Pit' discovered an evil spirit named "Tak".
+The now-possessed Ellen sends in a mountain lion which kills Tom.
+Ellen takes Mary so that Tak can have a new body.

-David sees Pie's ghost in the theater again.
-She leads him to the movie editing machine, where old footage (apparently supernatural/visionary) reveals the truth of how Tak came to the town.
+David sees Pie's ghost in the theater.
+She leads him to the movie editing machine, where seemingly supernatural old footage reveals how Tak came to the town.
 Mary wakes up to find herself trapped in a shed, surrounded by rattlesnakes, scorpions, and tarantulas, waiting to be the next host for Tak.
 With the help of Pie, she manages to escape while seriously injuring Ellen's body.
 Tak is forced to take over the body of a buzzard.

-Johnny later confesses that 40 years ago in Vietnam, he saw a guy possessed by Tak blow up the bathroom of a bar, killing 87 people.
+Johnny confesses that 40 years ago in Vietnam, he saw a boy possessed by Tak blow up the bathroom of a bar, killing 87 people.
 Johnny still feels guilty that he did not warn any of the patrons before fleeing the bar.
-The group decides to return to the cave with some explosives they found to put an end to Tak.
-At the entrance, the buzzard comes out and kills Ralph.
-In order to redeem himself, Johnny goes into the mine and falls in a hole leading to a pit where Tak is.
-Johnny ignites the explosives, blowing up the mine and giving up his life, while the rest of the survivors drive away in Steve's truck.
+The group returns to the cave with explosives they found, to put an end to Tak.
+At the entrance, the buzzard emerges and kills Ralph.
+To redeem himself, Johnny goes into the mine and enters a hole leading to a pit where Tak resides.
+Johnny ignites the explosives, blowing up the mine and sacrificing himself, while the survivors drive away in Steve's truck.

-Along the route driving away from the town, they pass by the empty RV vehicle owned by David's family and Peter's sister's car.
+Driving away from the town, they pass by the empty RV owned by David's family, and Peter's sister's car.
 Mary tells Steve to stop the truck to retrieve an overnight case from the car.
 In the back seat, Mary finds a photo album belonging to David with a frontispiece picture of Johnny and Pie together, which Steve identifies as being signed by Johnny.